PruneTruong/GLU-Net/README.md

 ```

 <br />
-AEPE for different rates of intervals between image pairs.
+AEPE for different rates of intervals between image pairs (corresponds to Fig. 5 of the main paper and Tab.
+9 in supplementary).
+PCK results are also provided in the paper.
 These results are computed with a slightly more precise ground-truth than in the paper.

 | Method               | rate=3   | rate=5 |   rate=7  |  rate=9   |  rate=11  | rate=13   |rate=15  |
 | -------------------- |:----:| ---:| ---- | ------------ | ----------- | ------ |:-----------:|